Menu of Services

 - Historic American Building Survey (HABS) Documentation

-Written documentation* of historic properties according to the National Park Service's HABS guidelines, typically required as a mitigation measure when proposed alteration or demolition effects a historic building. (*Undertaken in partnership with other professionals versed in visual and technical aspects of HABS documentation.)
+Documentation of historic properties according to the National Park Service's HABS guidelines, typically required as a mitigation measure when proposed alteration or demolition effects a historic property.
+(Typically undertaken in partnership with a team of professionals versed in visual and technical aspects of HABS documentation.)

 - Architectural Descriptions & Building Histories